rodrigocitadin/blog/content/posts/understanding-the-osi-model-and-tcp-ip-network-layers.md

 | `255.255.255.240` | `/28` | 14              |

 Given the IP address **192.168.1.10** and a subnet mask of **255.255.255.0**, we know that the first 24 bits are designated for the network and the last 8 bits are allocated for hosts.
 This means our network address is **192.168.1.0**, and the broadcast address, which sends packets to all other hosts within the network, is **192.168.1.255**.
 The valid address range for hosts in this network is from **192.168.1.1** to **192.168.1.254**.

+### Default Gateway

+This is how packets are sent outside your network: through a default gateway, which is usually the first host in the network.
+In our previous example, this is **192.168.1.1**.

+When you want to access something outside, such as Google's DNS server **8.8.8.8**, your computer first checks if **8.8.8.8** is within your Local Area Network (LAN).
+Since it's not, your computer will contact the default gateway (usually a router) to locate it externally.
+There may be several hops between routers before it successfully connects.

+To see how many hops your computer takes to reach the Google DNS server, you can use the `traceroute 8.8.8.8` command.
+This will also display your default gateway as the first hop.

+You might be thinking, "Wait, your example IP is almost like my own IP" This is due to NAT and the differences between public and private IPs.
+Let's explore this in the next section.

+### NAT, Public and Private IPs